head-first-csharp/fourth-edition/README.md

 # Head First C#, 4th Edition (2019)
 This project contains source code, graphics, and downloadable PDFs for the projects in the 4th edition of *Head First C#* (2019)

 _This is a work in progress!
-The 4th edition of "Head First C#" is due out in mid- to late-2019.
+The 4th edition of "Head First C#" is due out in late 2019.
 We will continue to post material as we write the book._

-☮️♥️👾 Jenny and Andrew
+_☮️♥️👾 Jenny and Andrew_

 ## Folders
 Here's what you'll find in this repository: